Introduction to Statistical Learning

 - Involves estimating a lot of “parameters”

-- Be particularly careful re the risk of overfitting
+- Be particularly careful about the risk of overfitting

 Example: Linear model fit on income